top of page

 1979 · Columbia, SC

-The Sequence is a female rap trio from Columbia, South Carolina, signed to Sugar Hill Records in 1979.
-The group—Angie B (later Angie Stone), Cheryl The Pearl, and Blondy—released the single “Funk You Up” in 1979, one of the earliest rap records by a female group.
+The Sequence is a female rap trio from Columbia, SC, that was signed that was signed to Sugar Hill Records in 1979.
+The group—Angie B (later Angie Stone), Cheryl The Pearl, and Blondy—released the single Funk You Up in 1979.

 images (38).jpg